Privacy Policy

 The data stored by us is deleted as soon as it is no longer required for its intended purpose and there are no statutory retention periods that prevent deletion.
 If the user data is not deleted because it is required for other legally permissible purposes, its processing will be restricted.
 This means that the data will be blocked and not processed for other purposes.
 This applies, for example, to user data that must be retained for commercial or tax law reasons.

-According to legal requirements, the storage period is 6 years in accordance with Section 257 Para.
-1 HGB (commercial books, inventories, opening balance sheets, annual financial statements, commercial letters, accounting documents, etc.) and for 10 years in accordance with Section 147 Para.
-1 AO (books, records, management reports, accounting documents, commercial and business letters, documents relevant for taxation, etc.).
+According to legal requirements, records must be retained for 6 years in accordance with Section 257 (1) of the German Commercial Code (HGB) (commercial books, inventories, opening balance sheets, annual financial statements, commercial letters, accounting documents, etc.) and for 10 years in accordance with Section 147 (1) of the German Fiscal Code (AO) (books, records, management reports, accounting documents, commercial and business letters, documents relevant for taxation, etc.).

 Right to object